kanakiyajay/grunt-tasks/08-grunt-usemin/README.md

 dist/js and dist/css.
 Uglify and cssmin then minifies the javascript and css files.
 Filerev runs then runs the concatenated files through a file content has and gives a revision to each file. usemin is the final task that changes index.html to point to the rev version.

+Therefore you can grunt-usemin for your build process easily.
+Using the same above configuration you can add more html files and folders and make a complex build process easier to manage, change and use.